wilddogdesign/bedrock-docker/README.md

 For this set-up to function, you will need these things installed:

 - Docker
-- docker-sync
-- unison, only if using with docker-sync (`brew install unison`)
 - Node.js with jspm and yarn installed globally

 ## Setting up